Demonizing the tool(s) is scapegoating

-This journey of mine, rediscover the pleasures of the offline world, feels futile at times.
-Hasn’t life, our relationships, work, free time, moved entirely online?
-What is left offline anymore?
-Am I just nostalgic for a thing that no longer exists— the offline world?
+This journey of mine, to rediscover the pleasures of the offline world, feels futile at times.
+Hasn’t life— our relationships, work, free time— moved entirely online?
+What is left of the offline world anymore?
+Am I just nostalgic for a thing that no longer exists?

 Demonizing the tool(s) is scapegoating.
 The problem isn’t our digital tools as much as it is the bigger cultural and societal shifts that have taken place when the world went digital.
-The offline world sounds romantic but what is even offline anymore?
-What are the alternatives available to us to the likes, comments, and Netflix binges that characterize our connections and time spent?
-It is a bit delusional to claim that if only we got rid of our smartphones, deleted all social media accounts, and quit the internet that we would be freed from our addiction.
+The offline world sounds romantic but what is even left of the offline anymore?
+What are the alternatives available to us, alternatives to the likes, comments, and Netflix binges that characterize our connections and time spent in the digital world?
+It is delusional to claim that if only we got rid of our smartphones, deleted social media, and quit the internet that we would be freed from our addiction.

 — Robert Arbor

 Eliminating the constant distractions of digital life only opens up another void.
-Stare into it long enough, and there’s no guarantee you’ll like whatever stares back: Digital Minimalism Review: Gazing Into the Abyss.
+Stare into it long enough and there’s no guarantee you’ll like whatever stares back.
+In Digital Minimalism Review: Gazing Into the Abyss.

 That’s all for this week!